algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Technical-Specification.md

 ### 2.3.2 - Formatting Conventions

-The project will follow the following formatting conventions:
+Formatting conventions are important to keep a clear, concise and readable code, our project will follow the following formatting conventions:

 #### 2.3.2.1 - Indentation